mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

 - {Function} successCallback -  The callback which will be called when operation is successful.
-This callback function is passed a single string parameter which indicates the authorization status.
+This callback function is passed a single string parameter which indicates the authorization status as a [permissionStatus constant](#permissionstatus-constants).
-On iOS, possible values are: "unknown", "denied", "not_determined", "authorized".
-On Android, possible values are defined in the [Runtime permission statuses](#runtime-permission-statuses) section.
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.

 #### Example usage

     cordova.plugins.diagnostic.getMicrophoneAuthorizationStatus(function(status){
-       console.log("Camera authorization status: " + status);
+       console.log("Microphone authorization status: " + status);
     }, onError);